Saint Martin’s seeks to build a diverse, hard-working, and highly-engaged

 you’re on an upward path we can admit you.
 If we think you’ll need a little

-help to achieve academic success we’ll admit you through our Conditional
+help to achieve academic success we’ll admit you through our College

-Admit Program, which directs a number of support services to you and has
+Achievement Program, which directs a number of support services to you and

-proven highly effective in helping students achieve academic success at the
+has proven highly effective in helping students achieve academic success at

 Beyond your academic record, we’re equally interested in what you’ll add